wearekick/ocarina/README.md

 #### 2. Install Node

 You will also need to have NodeJS.
 This can be installed using [NVM](https://github.com/creationix/nvm).
-It's recommended to use NodeJS version 4 which has long term support.
-It's also recommended to update Node's package manager, npm, to version 3.
+It's recommended to use NodeJS version 6.

 ```
 # Install NVM
 curl -o- https://raw.githubusercontent.com/creationix/nvm/v0.32.0/install.sh | bash

 # Install NodeJS v4
-nvm install 4
+nvm install 6

-# Update to npm 3 globally
-npm install npm@3 -g
 ```

 #### 3. Install Dependencies